brown-ccv/w3d-translator/UNITY.md

 The Unity project settings and XRRig must be adjusted for VR to work:

-- The "XR PLugin Management" package should be installed by virtue of the "VR Project" template. **Version 4.2.1**.
+- The "XR Plugin Management" package should be installed by virtue of the "VR Project" template. **Version 4.2.1**.
 In the "XR Plug-In Management" section of the Project Settings:
   - Add the "Oculus Touch Controller Profile" to the `OpenXR -> Interaction Profiles` list
     - *HTC, Microsoft, Valve, etc support can also be enabled here*
 - The "XR Interaction toolkit" package must be added my name - `com.unity.xr.interaction.toolkit`. **Version 2.0.2**